SchapiroLabor/femur-multi-omics/README.md

 - (2) Execute the register.py inside the container.  register.py is inside the folder /tools of the container.

 ## CLI
-The main script is to be found in ./scripts/register.py You can visualize in your terminal the CLI documentation using the following command
+The main script is ./scripts/register.py
+You can visualize in your terminal the CLI documentation using the following command
 ```
 python register.py --help